AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations

 We introduced \thistool, a transformer-based code adaptation model, which was pretrained with a specialized dataflow-aware anonymization objective.
 We demonstrated its ability to learn to adapt source code by capturing meaningful representations of variable usage patterns and adapting pasted snippets to the surrounding, preexisting code context.
 Both uni-decoder and parallel-decoder variants of \thistool{} have been shown to achieve the state-of-the-art performance in code adaptation, outperforming MLM and DOBF-based models, as well as CodeT5.
-Furthermore, we have shown the practical value of \thistool in reducing the dwell time spent to adapting source code and avoiding bugs.
+We have introduced a dedicated parallel-decoder transformer model architecture -- AP-parallel -- which de-anonymizes symbols independently.
+We have shown that it is particularly useful in the selective code adaptation setting.
+Furthermore, we have shown the practical value of \thistool{} in reducing the dwell time spent on adapting source code, and helping to avoid bugs.

 Although this work had focused on code adaptation errors due to inconsistent identifier renaming or inconsistent dataflow -- the prevalent classes of code adaptation errors -- extending the scope of \thistool{} to other classes of code adaptation errors, those which insert or delete code tokens, seems possible and will be explored in the future work.